A Must to Avoid

 "A Must to Avoid" is a song written by P.F.
 Sloan and Steve Barri and performed by Herman's Hermits.
 It was featured on their 1966 album, Hold On! and on their 1966 EP, A Must to Avoid.
 The song was produced by Mickie Most.

 Background

 Billboard said of the single: "The group has a winning and swinging rocker with hit written all over it."
 Cash Box described it as a "rhythmic, twangy item about an unusual gal who means poison to any guy."

 Chart performance

-"A Must to Avoid" reached #1 in New Zealand, #3 in Canada, #4 in Australia, #5 in Norway, #6 on the UK's Record Retailer chart, and #8 on the Billboard Hot 100 in 1965.
+"A Must to Avoid" reached No.1 in New Zealand, No.3 in Canada, No.4 in Australia, No.5 in Norway, No.6 on the UK's Record Retailer chart, and No.8 on the Billboard Hot 100 in 1965.